zhoupeng6d/python-can/doc/bcm.rst

 The class based api for the broadcast manager uses a series of `mixin classes <https://www.ianlewis.org/en/mixins-and-python>`_.
-All mixins inherit from :class:`~can.broadcastmanager.CyclicSendTaskABC` which inherits from :class:`~can.broadcastmanager.CyclicTask`.
+All mixins inherit from :class:`~can.CyclicSendTaskABC` which inherits from :class:`~can.CyclicTask`.

-.. autoclass:: can.broadcastmanager.CyclicTask
+.. autoclass:: can.CyclicTask
     :members:

-.. autoclass:: can.broadcastmanager.CyclicSendTaskABC
+.. autoclass:: can.CyclicSendTaskABC
     :members:

-.. autoclass:: LimitedDurationCyclicSendTaskABC
+.. autoclass:: can.LimitedDurationCyclicSendTaskABC
     :members:

-.. autoclass:: MultiRateCyclicSendTaskABC
+.. autoclass:: can.MultiRateCyclicSendTaskABC
     :members:

 .. autoclass:: can.ModifiableCyclicTaskABC